 Submit a complaint about a councillor

 All councillors have to follow the Code of Conduct.
-This is Part 5a of the Council's constitution.
+To see Part 5a of the constitution about code of conduct; open the constitution and scroll down to part 5a.
 The code sets out rules about how they should behave.
 It also requires them to disclose any interests they have.
 To make a complaint that a councillor has breached our Code of Conduct, see below:

 Anyone can make a complaint about a breach of the Code of Conduct, and it must be in writing.